What is Alcoholism?

 Alcohol tolerance and alcohol dependency are two different terms.
 As people drink more and more, they build up a tolerance to alcohol, meaning that they need higher amounts of it to achieve the same effect.
 This can happen even with healthy social drinkers who consume responsibly, and people who weigh more than others can generally “handle” more alcohol.

 However, having alcohol dependence is more severe.
 Whereas people with a high tolerance can simply handle a larger amount of alcohol, those with a dependence require any amount of alcohol just to function daily.
-They also drink to avoid any withdrawal symptoms.
+They also drink to avoid any alcohol withdrawal.

-How Does Alcohol Affect the Brain and Body?
+How Does Alcohol Affect Physical and Mental Health?

 Alcohol affects both the body and the brain through several reactions.
 Alcohol is a central nervous system (CNS) depressant, meaning that it slows down brain activity.
 Although alcohol has stimulant properties at first, these effects will gradually decrease as you keep drinking throughout the day.